 The Nursing Home Reform Act of 1987, the basis for all Federal protections for nursing home residents, recognized the importance of Family and Resident Councils, as an important, independent voice to advocate for all residents in a nursing home.
 Councils have the right to meet in private to discuss and make recommendations on any aspect of resident care and life.
 This is the Federal Council Law.

 Facilities must consider Council recommendations and attempt to accommodate them, to the extent practicable.
 This may include developing or changing policies affecting resident care and life.
 Facility staff must document its response, and rationale, to the Council.

 Even though these regulations do not require residents or their families to organize a Council, if they choose to do so, it must be without interference from the facility.

 The right of family members/others to participate in a Family Council is subordinate to residents’ rights.
 For example, there may be situations when a resident may not want a family member, such as an estranged spouse, to join the Family Council, and the resident can block that person from joining.
 Residents also have the right to participate in a Family Council.

-More information on Family and Resident Councils is below:
+More information on Family and Resident Councils follows.

-Do you have a desire to help make positive change in a nursing home, and would like to talk to others who would like to do the same?
-Do you want a room in the nursing home to talk to other people about the experience of having a loved one in a nursing home?
+Do you have a desire to help make positive change in a nursing home, and would like to talk to others who want to do the same?
+Do you want to meet in the nursing home to talk to other people about the experience of having a loved one in a nursing home?
 If so, you should join or form a Family Council at your loved one’s nursing home.

 Family Councils, which are protected by both Federal and Massachusetts law, are one of the best ways for family members to be involved with their loved one’s care.
 They are a great way to help support your loved one and other nursing home residents, and are a powerful way to seek improvements within the nursing home.